 ● Replace them with live links: Find the links that would be the perfect replacement for broken links, and then replace them on the website.

-● Remove the links: If you think that the replacement process won’t be much beneficial and time-consuming, locate the broken links and remove them
+● Remove the links: If you think that the replacement process won’t be much beneficial and time-consuming, locate the broken links and remove them.

 You will have to check a number of technical SEO elements during your next SEO audit.
 Being proactive about these elements.
 Don’t carry the tendency of considering a few of them and ignore the rest.

+Overlooking the technical SEO factors will highly impact your site’s loading speed, indexing, user experience, and many more.
 So, from the crawl report to broken links, every technical aspect should be considered to make a perfect audit.